rcoulter13/ASR-research-basic-toolkit/README.md

 - pip install argparse
 - pip install pandas

+**Steps:**
 1. Upload make_manifest_notebook.ipynb to your Google Drive
-2. Upload modLibri_labels.py, wav2vec2_lexicon.py, and ltr_counter.py
+2. Upload modLibri_labels.py, wav2vec2_lexicon.py, and ltr_counter.py also to your Google Drive
 3. Follow instructions within Colab notebook

-## Example of Wav2Vec2 with KenLM + Hotwords Pipeline
+## Example of Wav2Vec2 with KenLM + Hotwords Pipeline (from PyCTCDecode)
 ### Description
-*This is assuming you already have a trained/fine-tuned Wav2Vec2 model.*
+*This is assuming you already have a trained/fine-tuned Wav2Vec2 model and saved your processor to the same directory.*
+This notebook offers a completed Wav2Vec2 Inferencing pipeline with Word Error Rate averaging (and individual scoring) as well as results with no language model, with a language model and with a language model plus hotwords for comparison purposes.
+All the credit for the actual PyCTCDecode code and KenLM code goes to their original authors - the purpose of this notebook is to have the pipeline with all essential code in one place, end-to-end for easy use.

 *UPDATE (12-22-21): This pipeline is now nearly identical to the Huggingface Transformers Wav2Vec2 + PyCTCDecode found [here](https://github.com/patrickvonplaten/Wav2Vec2_PyCTCDecode).
-The
+The main difference is that this version walks you through every step of the process while the latest version from Huggingface only requires an additional argument to a command line implementation.
+If you want to see what is going on 'under the hood' then I would recommend the Colab notebook included here; otherwise, I would recommend that you follow the instructions given [here](https://github.com/patrickvonplaten/Wav2Vec2_PyCTCDecode)

 ### Instructions
 **Necessary Installs:**

 *Already included*

+**Steps:**
-1. Upload audio-data-augment.ipynb to your Google Drive
+1. Upload WER_PyCTCDecode_Notebook.ipynb to your Google Drive
 2. Follow instructions within Colab notebook